krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **kadmind_listen**
     (Whitespace- or comma-separated list.)
-Specifies the kadmin RPC listening addresses and/or ports for the :ref:`kadmind(8)` daemon.
+Specifies the kadmin RPC listening addresses, ports and/or unix domain socket for the :ref:`kadmind(8)` daemon.
-    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+    Each entry may be an interface address, a port number, an address and port number or unix domain socket separated by a colon.
 If the address contains colons, enclose it in square brackets.
 If no address is specified, the wildcard address is used.
 To disable listening, set this relation to the empty string with ``kadmind_listen = ""``.
     If kadmind fails to bind to any of the specified addresses, it will fail to start.
 The default is to bind to the wildcard